oracle/weblogic-kubernetes-operator/kubernetes/samples/charts/traefik/README.md

 First, we need to prepare two domains for Traefik load balancing.

 Create two WebLogic domains:
-- One domain with `domain1` as domain uid under namespace `weblogic-domain1`.
+- One domain with `domain1` as the domain UID and namespace `weblogic-domain1`.
-- One domain with `domain2` as domain uid under namespace `weblogic-domain2`.
+- One domain with `domain2` as the domain UID and namespace `weblogic-domain2`.
 - Each domain has a web application installed with the URL context `testwebapp`.
 - Each domain has a WebLogic cluster `cluster-1` where each managed server listens on port `8001`.

 ### 2. Web request routing
 #### Host based routing
-This sample demonstrates how to access application on two WebLogic domains using host based routing.
+This sample demonstrates how to access an application on two WebLogic domains using host based routing.
 Install a host-routing Traefik [IngressRoute](https://docs.traefik.io/routing/providers/kubernetes-crd/#kind-ingressroute)
 ```
 $ kubectl create -f samples/host-routing.yaml
 ingressroute.traefik.containo.us/traefik-hostrouting-1 created